 So you have a driving record.
 But what’s the distinction between that and a clean driving record?

-Generally, you have a clean driving record if your driving history is free of any accidents, moving violations, or points.
+A clean driving record means your driving history is free of any accidents, moving violations, or points.

 But don’t let this definition scare you off.
 All insurance companies have different rules and definitions of a clean driving record.